Mustafa-Shoukat1/Talk-to-MySQL-Few-Shot-SQL-Query-Generation-with-Google-PaLM-and-LangChain-/README.md

 - How many total T-shirts are left in stock?
 - How many T-shirts do we have left for Nike in XS size and white color?
 - How much is the total price of the inventory for all S-size T-shirts?
-- How much sales amount will be generated if we sell all small size Adidas shirts today after discounts?
+- How much will sales be generated if we sell all small-size Adidas shirts today after discounts?

 ## 📁 Project Structure